 Just as the failure of my first marriage relationship, there are times when we face circumstances that shout the opposite of victory.
 If you have lived on earth for any time, past defeats and failures pile up, press in, shouting “give up”, “it’s over”.

-Yet, as I chose truth, redemption of this season of failure propelled me into a great career, a wonderful new marriage relationship and the realization of dreams I didn’t even know I had.
+Yet, as I chose truth, the redemption of this season of failure propelled me into a great career, a wonderful new marriage relationship, and the realization of dreams I didn’t even know I had.
 In fact, redemption took away fear when the threat of failure raised its head again in other ways:

 - job abolishment